 If you are in the middle of making a batch of fermented vegetables and are wondering if it has spoiled or not, check out my post “How To Tell If Fermented Food Has Gone Bad.“

 Is fermented food rotten or spoiled?

-No, fermented food is not spoiled food.
+No, fermented food is neither rotting nor spoiled food.
 The process of fermenting food is a method of preservation that raises the population of beneficial bacteria and breaks down the properties of the food so that they remain edible.

 How fermentation starts:

 - The process starts with the pH lowering, which creates an inhospitable environment for the harmful bacteria.

 - The beneficial bacteria will then outcompete the harmful bacteria.

 It’s the survival of the fittest on the microscopic level.

 The results are delicious fermented foods such as kimchi, sauerkraut, and so on.